 Hi Keith, it's so good to have you back!
 How is The Great Pottery Throw Down going to be different this year?

-We wanted to give them a main make and more time to do it, plus a second challenge so we can show other aspects of pottery away from the wheel.
+We wanted to give them a main make and more time to do it, plus a second challenge so we could show other aspects of pottery away from the wheel.
 They have no idea what the second challenge is going to be and that sometimes helps us decide who should stay and who should go.
-There’s lots of new skills like tiling and slip casting, so they have lots of skills and techniques to learn.

 The calibre of the potters is quite incredible this year.
 The amazing thing about the show is that one week a challenge may play to a particular potter’s strength and they make something amazing, but then the next week they produce a dog!
 There's a rollercoaster of emotion and talent within the show.

-There was so many.
+There are so many.
 I mean, I've got to hold tears back just thinking about it.
-For me, week two, was incredible.
-That's when I first got a real inkling of how amazing some of these potters were.
-The main make was a chess set, so there were 352 pieces to judge at the end of the challenge.
+For me, making the chess sets, meaning there were 352 pieces to judge at the end of the challenge, was a highlight.
 You could not only really see their technical ability, but their personalities too, which is what this program is all about.
-It's having that vision and foresight for what you want to achieve at the end and having the ability to fulfil that.
-It blew me away.
-Some of them are just incredible.

 Are there as many innuendoes this series?